 - Re CF Ltd (2018) (claim for success fees in fund-raising for app services provider)

 - Re a C. Co.
-Ltd (2018) (LCIA arbitration, leading Alice Hawker, of a minority shareholder in claims for breaches of a shareholders’ agreement, articles of association and the Companies Act 2006, and for relief from unfair prejudice relating to an cloud services business)
+Ltd (2018) (LCIA arbitration, leading a junior member of chambers – minority shareholder’s claims for breaches of a shareholders’ agreement, articles of association and the Companies Act 2006, and for relief from unfair prejudice relating to an cloud services business)

 - Re a H. Co.
 Ltd (2018) (minority shareholders’ claims for unfair prejudice)